splunk/splunk-app-examples/spl2-sample-apps/sample_spl2_pii_masking/README.md

 * Use a separate module that contains views for specific user roles and capabilities.
 You can mask sensitive employee ID data in an index for most users, while keeping that data unmasked for privileged roles.
 * Specify a custom command function to masking out sensitive data.
 * Use a dataset literal to provide sample data for the app.
-* Import a view into your _default module.
+* Import a view into your _resources module.
 * Export views.

 ## Compatibility, prerequisites, and requirements